McTopaz/TestableWpf/README.md

 **Test a WPF-application without need of any third party software.
 Load your WPF-application's Windows and UserControls directly into your test project.
 Implement and perform unit tests on the controls.
-Read and write data by the use of the viewmodel or directely on the controls.**
+Read and write data by the use of the viewmodel or directely on the controls´ properties.**

 ### Goals
 * Do everything in Visual Studio.